Man 'hungry for drugs' ripped off jewellery stores with partner in Rotorua, Auckland and Hamilton

-A couple have been jailed for a $130,000 jewellery heist that saw them work together as one deceived store staff while the other grabbed rings and bracelets and ran.
+A couple have been jailed for a $130,000 jewellery heist where they worked together, one deceiving store staff while the other grabbed rings and bracelets and ran.

 Anthony Gene Wharton, 44, was described by his lawyer as being "hungry for drugs" when he ripped off the stores in Rotorua, Auckland and Hamilton with his partner, Kayla Huhana Matatahi, 20.